2019 Australian Open – Boys' singles

 Lorenzo Musetti won the boys' singles tennis title at the 2019 Australian Open, defeating Emilio Nava in the final, 4–6, 6–2, 7–6(14–12).
+He saved a championship point in the third-set tiebreak.

-Sebastian Korda was the defending champion but chose to participate in the men's singles qualifying as a wild card, lost to Go Soeda in the first round.
+Sebastian Korda was the defending champion, but was no longer eligible to participate in junior events.
+He received a wildcard into the men's singles qualifying competition, where he lost to Go Soeda in the first round.